Step 1 - Prepare your account for private offers

 Important

-For SaaS, you must sign-in and register on your ISV vendor's website using Entra single sign-on after subscribing to complete the private offer purchase.
+For SaaS, you need to sign-in and register on your ISV vendor's website using Entra single sign-on after subscribing to complete the private offer purchase.

-For VMSRs, you must have either the subscription owner or reservation purchaser role to purchase; the subscription contributor role is not authorized to purchase.
+For VMSRs, you must have either the subscription owner or reservation purchaser role to purchase.
+The subscription contributor role isn't authorized to purchase.

 Identify the individual in your organization who can accept the private offer, then provide the email address to your vendor.
 Once your vendor completes the private offer, there's a prompt in Partner Center to send an email notification to that person that the offer is ready for acceptance.